 Modern Monetary Theory continues to make inroads.
 The latest example is the successful conference in Rimini on the weekend.
 Michael Hudson has offered his reflections.
 But what the newcomer to MMT may not yet appreciate is that there are many shades to MMT.
 Sure, the work of the academics is pretty much homogenous.
 But this is not always the case in the blogosphere, where we feel free to mix things up.
 Out here, we don’t necessarily agree that we are discussing economics, let alone MMT.
 Some of us are not even willing to concede that we blog.
 With this in mind, I think it is time we had a Glossary that clarified the many nuances of wider MMT.
 On the surface we may seem identical, but underneath there are almost differences.
 Perhaps such a Glossary was not needed in the past, but this is 2012.
 I am not actually qualified to compose a Glossary, but what’s done is done.

 A short historical note may be in order before allowing “analysis” to go completely off the rails.
-The main MMT developers are Warren Mosler, Randall Wray and Bill Mitchell.
-A second generation includes Scott Fullwiler, Stephanie Kelton and Pavlina Tcherneva.
-I’m not sure if Mathew Forstater falls into the first or second group, or whether Jamie Galbraith is a leading proponent or fellow traveler.
+Prominent MMTers include Warren Mosler, Randall Wray, Bill Mitchell, Stephanie Kelton, Scott Fullwiler, Pavlina Tcherneva, Mathew Forstater, Rob Parenteau and a few others.
+I am not exactly sure if Jamie Galbraith is a proponent or fellow traveler.
 I can’t be expected to be accurate.
 In recent years, the number of Modern Monetary Theorists has exploded beyond the half dozen, with some prominent Post Keynesians lending support and a new generation of young Modern Money geniuses emerging from UMKC.
 Even with these reinforcements, the theoretical approach appears to remain clearly defined among the academics.
 It is just as well, then, that the rest of us can pretend to confuse matters.
 Otherwise there would be no call for this post.

 GLOSSARY OF TERMS – Part A: Academic